figwasp/figwasp/README.md

       imagePullSecrets:
       - name: my-repository
 ```

+The value of the label `figwasp/target: "true"` must be quoted,
+because Kubernetes allows only strings for label keys and values.

 For Figwasp to work, it is important to set `imagePullPolicy: Always`
 if the image tag is anything other than `:latest`.